meta-pytorch/torchforge/src/forge/observability/README.md

 # Observability in Forge

 We aim to make distributed observability effortless.
 You can call `record_metric(key, val, reduce_type)` from anywhere, and it just works.
 We also provide memory/performance tracers, plug-and-play logging backends, and reduction types.
 You can visualize aggregated results globally, per-rank or as a stream.
-No boilerplate required-just call, flush, and visualize.
+No boilerplate required - just call, flush, and visualize.
 Disable with `FORGE_DISABLE_METRICS=true`.

 ## 1. Your Superpowers